SimonSchroeder/QMake2Fastbuild/README.md

 ### Downloading FASTBuild
 1. Download the most recent version of FASTBuild: http://www.fastbuild.org/docs/download.html
 1. Extract the executables to a place where they can be found by Windows.
-   * Either the the `PATH` environment variable accordingly,
+   * Either set the `PATH` environment variable accordingly,
    * Or put the executables into your own projects directory and add them to your projects repository.
 This is suggested by FASTBuild.
 The executables do not have any dependencies to any DLLs and can thus be copied to any computer without requiring any set-up.

 Putting the executables into your project's repository is the preferred method.